Sea Above, Sky Below

 To think and feel elementally is to think with, rather than about, the world—to feel into it.
 It means attending to that which sustains life across earth, air, fire, and water.
 In a disruptive age, thinking with and feeling into both matter, especially as embodied practices inviting both gentle solitude and warm connection.
 The arts are profound allies that bring elements back into relation with senses and help us reorient to our own pulses and to the rhythms of the world around us.

 Sea Above, Sky Below powerfully shows how artists in Lutruwita/Tasmania perceive these elemental relations anew and are working to situate care and creativity within the same ecological field.
 The exhibition turns perception inside out.
-To imagine the sea above and the sky below is to enter a world where air and water change places, a shift revealing how the elements are entwined."
+To imagine the sea above and the sky below is to enter a world where air and water change places, a shift revealing how the elements are entwined.
+With its suspended horizons and diffused light, Joshua Andree’s painting Lake Overture captures this elemental exchange—the meeting of atmosphere and reflection, weight, and drift.
+Such inversions are a reminder that perception itself is fluid: what seems fixed is always moving.